brandon-levan/TripleTen-Data-Science-Projects/Sprint 08 - Surpervised Learning/README.md

 # [Sprint 8 - Supervised Learning](https://github.com/brandon-levan/TripleTen-Data-Science-Projects/blob/main/Sprint%2008%20-%20Surpervised%20Learning/Sprint_8_Project.ipynb)

 ## Skills Learned in Sprint
-- To pick up new evaluation metrics for classification: precision, recall, F1 score, and AUC-ROC.
+- Learn up new evaluation metrics for classification: precision, recall, F1 score, and AUC-ROC.
 Calculate their values using the scikit-learn tools.
-- To solve imbalanced classification tasks.
+- Solve imbalanced classification tasks.
 That includes adjusting class weights and tuning their thresholds.
-- To understand the new evaluation metrics for regression: MAE and R².
+- Understand the new evaluation metrics for regression: MAE and R².
 Calculate their values using the scikit-learn tools.

 ## Problem Statement & Task
 **Problem Statement** - Beta Bank customers are leaving: little by little, chipping away every month.
 The bankers figured out it’s cheaper to save the existing customers rather than to attract new ones.
 My responsibility will be to predict whether a customer will leave the bank soon.
 I have the data on clients’ past behavior and termination of contracts with the bank to do this task.